nvm-sh/nvm/README.md

 `nvm use` et. al. will traverse directory structure upwards from the current directory looking for the `.nvmrc` file.
 In other words, running `nvm use` et. al. in any subdirectory of a directory with an `.nvmrc` will result in that `.nvmrc` being utilized.

 The contents of a `.nvmrc` file **must** be the `<version>` (as described by `nvm --help`) followed by a newline.
 No trailing spaces are allowed, and the trailing newline is required.

+### .node-version

+For a little compatability with other node version managers, nvm will also sniff for `.node-version` files.
+They're the same as `.nmvrc`, they just share a common name.

+$ echo "5.9" > .node-version

+They'll be loaded after `.nvmrc`, and can contain the same values as `.nvmrc`.

 ### Deeper Shell Integration